Netflix-Skunkworks/zerotocloud/README.md

 14. [Build and Bake Edda](tutorial/Edda.md)
 15. [Build and Bake Eureka](tutorial/Eureka.md)

-When all done, ilrelevant of how far you get make sure to read the Clean up instructions below, so that you don't get charged for resources that you're not using.
+When all done, irrelevant of how far you get make sure to read the Clean up instructions below, so that you don't get charged for resources that you're not using.

 # Extras